ezod/adolphus/README.markdown

-# Adolphus - Multi-Camera Network Coverage Modeling Suite
+# Adolphus - Multi-Camera System Coverage Modeling Suite

 ## Overview

-Adolphus is a set of tools for modeling and visualizing the coverage of multi-camera networks.
+Adolphus is a set of tools for modeling and visualizing the coverage of multi-camera systems.

 See our [screencast] [screencast] for an introduction.